ck2860/CapstoneProject/README.md

 $ python -m unittest test_InitializeTensor.py
 ```

-If you have any questions, please feel free to email me at ck2860@rit.edu.
+**You could read [documentation](https://ck2860.github.io/MidtermCode-CondyKan/) for more details.** If you have any questions, please feel free to email me at ck2860@rit.edu.

 Thanks for reading!